 Advantages to cutting your perennials back in the fall:

 I now live where my perennials do well all winter and do not need much special preparation in the fall.
 When I lived in a colder clime, I found that they would come back the next spring if I took certain steps.
 I always made sure the flowers were removed before the first frost.
-Many did not make it if the frost got them while there were flowers on the plant.
-At the same time, I would remove most of the above ground plant.

 Every fall, I'm unsure of what's best to clean-up perennials like Black-Eyed Suzies and cone flower or echinacea.
 Sometimes, the plants have not returned the following year.